WasmEdge/WasmEdge/docs/book/en/src/dev/js.md

 * [Networking sockets](js/networking.md) shows how to create HTTP client and server applications using the WasmEdge networking extension and its JavaScript API.
 * [Async networking](js/async.md) shows how to improve HTTP server application performance by supporting asynchronous and non-blocking I/O.
 * [Use Rust to implement JS API](js/rust.md) discusses how to use Rust to implement and support a JavaScript API in WasmEdge.

+## A note on QuickJS

+Now, the choice of QuickJS as our JavaScript engine might raise the question of performance.
+Isn't QuickJS [a lot slower](https://bellard.org/quickjs/bench.html) than v8 due to a lack of JIT support?
+Yes, but ...

+First of all, QuickJS is a lot smaller than v8.
+In fact, it only takes 1/40 (or 2.5%) of the runtime resources v8 consumes.
+You can run a lot more QuickJS functions than v8 functions on a single physical machine.

+Second, for most business logic applications, raw performance is not critical.
+The application may have computationally intensive tasks, such as AI inference on the fly.
+WasmEdge allows the QuickJS applications to drop to high-performance WebAssembly for these tasks while it is not so easy with v8 to add such extensions modules.

+Third, it is known that [many JavaScript security issues arise from JIT](https://www.theregister.com/2021/08/06/edge_super_duper_security_mode/).
+Maybe turning off JIT in the cloud-native environment is not such a bad idea!